“The best laid plans never survive first contact with the enemy.”

 There are reasons to love Plan B kind of stories.
 The primary reason is because you own them.
 They are as original as anything unplanned can be.
 You did not borrow someone else’s lame dreams and carve your name into them.
-You went through some real Greek Tragedy, and found a road no one expected,.
+You went through some real Greek Tragedy, and found a road no one expected.
 It is your story.
 No one else can own it.
 This truth is its own strongest argument.
-I also suspect that the world loves Plan B kind of stories are common, and more than that, relatable.
+The world loves Plan B kind of stories.
+They are common, and more than that, relatable.

-And so I find myself giving advice as one who as been taking the B route sometimes because I did not have the luxury of the A route.
+And so I find myself giving advice as one who took the B route when I did not have the luxury of the A route.
 I did not have the backing or resources to sit and wait around for all the ideal things to happen.
 I had to work with B.

-A work-around has also brought some persepective, and things I have experienced that added valuable dimension.
+A work-around has also brought some perspective, and things I have experienced that added valuable dimension.
 Not the least of these is my wife whom I met by a chain of accidents.
-It think she married me by accident.
-She still tells me so.
+It seems she married me by accident.
+She tells me so.
 Despite this, story B is still writing itself and the children of this marriage are asking me what I did right.

 I would have to say, I believe in chances beyond the obvious, the ones you may not have considered up front.
 Consider the B route.
 It may be your wildest ride and far more entertaining than the things you originally planned.